pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Profiles.md

 #### Row/Pitch/Yaw D-term cutoff
 An extra first order low pass filter just for the D-gain to further reduce the sensitivity to noise.
 A high value decreases the effectiveness but may potentially increase the D-gain performance.
 A low value increase the filter effect but may hinder D-term effectiveness.
 It is advised to keep it around 20Hz to prevent oscillation.

+#### B-Term Cutt-off
+This is controlling how "quick" or "twitchy" the boost is.
+This works exactly the same as D-cutoff, but on setpoint.
+It is safe to start with the same cutoffs as used with D. Usually in the range of 10..20.
+This is used in conjunction with [Boost](./Profiles#boost) or [B-gain](./Profiles#boost)